wicid-ai/wicid_firmware/docs/BUILD_PROCESS.md

 No file lists, removal patterns, or install scripts - the full reset strategy doesn't need them.

 **Note**: The manifest in the ZIP contains metadata about the release.
 It does not include the SHA-256 checksum (that's in releases.json).
+The `minimum_prior_version` field is optional - if omitted, any version can upgrade to this release.

 ## releases.json Structure

-Multi-platform master manifest with SHA-256 checksums:
+Multi-platform master manifest with SHA-256 checksums and archive of historical releases:

 ```json
 {